stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/NVIC/NVIC_WFI_Mode/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

-  - STM320518-EVAL
+  - STM320518-EVAL Set-up
+    - Use the Tamper push-button
+  - STM32072B-EVAL Set-up
-     - Use Key push button
+    - Use the Tamper push-button

 @par How to use it ?